isubham/kamai-kharcha/README.md

 groups can be - family, friends.

 users can declare multiple income and expense sources.

+analytics and alerts for user(eg. spending alert,monthly reports on diff. sector)